 The long runway, dazzling lights, and stunning clothing designs are just one side of the acclaimed ISU annual Fashion Show.
 While it’s true that spectators from all corners of the state (and some from out of state) pack CY Stephens Auditorium to nearly sold-out crowds of 2,500 each year, there is much more to the Fashion Show than meets the eye.

 The Iowa State Fashion Show is produced entirely by students.
-From press releases to stage lighting, students from any major can apply to work on a Fashion Show committee, or apply to be a producer, assistant producer, or director.
+From press releases to stage lighting, students from any major can apply to work on a The Fashion Show.
 It’s been called the “ultimate leadership challenge” by some, but the hard work, long hours, and feat accomplished are well worth it.

 While The Fashion Show is a much-anticipated event to the Iowa State campus community, the event is much more than one night of glamour and excitement.
 Throughout the year, various committees are working within the Ames and Iowa State communities to connect with citizens and alumni.